BJ's Wholesale Club (BJ) Gains As Market Dips: What You Should Know

 Investors might also notice recent changes to analyst estimates for BJ's Wholesale Club.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-BJ's Wholesale Club is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+BJ's Wholesale Club is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note BJ's Wholesale Club's current valuation metrics, including its Forward P/E ratio of 20.39.
-For comparison, its industry has an average Forward P/E of 11.84, which means BJ's Wholesale Club is trading at a premium to the group.
+Investors should also note BJ's Wholesale Club's current valuation metrics, including its Forward P/E ratio of 20.31.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.43.

-Meanwhile, BJ's PEG ratio is currently 2.04.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Consumer Services - Miscellaneous stocks are, on average, holding a PEG ratio of 1.41 based on yesterday's closing prices.
+It is also worth noting that BJ currently has a PEG ratio of 2.03.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Consumer Services - Miscellaneous industry currently had an average PEG ratio of 1.37 as of yesterday's close.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 94, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.